Richard W. Stanek: Minnesota House of Representatives

 While serving as a police officer, Stanek served five terms in the Minnesota State Legislature.
 He was first elected to the Minnesota House of Representatives in a 1995 special election to replace Warren Limmer, who had left the House for the Minnesota Senate.
 Stanek was elected, and represented Maple Grove, Minnesota until 2003.
-He served as chair of the Crime Prevention committee from 1999–2001, and the chair of the Judiciary Finance committee from 2001-2003.
+He served as chair of the Crime Prevention committee from 1999 to 2001, and the chair of the Judiciary Finance committee from 2001 to 2003.

 While in the legislature, Stanek wrote the Minnesota's felony DWI statute.
 Stanek also introduced many bills related to law enforcement, including legislation "requiring a driver's license revocation for anyone convicted of fleeing a police officer; allowing for a verdict of "guilty but mentally ill" in state courts; creating a mandatory life sentence for a second violent felony conviction; ... [and] specifying that an officer's 'use of less lethal munitions does not constitute deadly force.'"
 Stanek also sought funding for CODEFOR, a computerized crime-tracking system.